by Barbara J. Sloan

 Do you belong to a warehouse club because they have lower prices on big-ticket items like plasma TVs and tires?
 If so, do you actually plan to buy those items this year?
 At $45 or so per membership, people like me with small households may find they save more money at grocery stores and sales.
 With high-tech items, waiting until the "new" wears off usually results in much lower prices for the same functionality.

 Do you run to the library when you realize a book is due?
 In my town, an overdue book costs a dime a day.
 I live three miles from the library.
 At an average cost of $2.20 a gallon and my car's 30 mpg, I will spend 46 cents on gasoline to drive to the library and back.
-If I use government figures of about 43 cents per mile, which includes wear-and-tear and insurance on my car, the trip costs $2.56.
+If it costs 43 cents per mile to operate my car, the trip costs $2.56.
 Hardly worth it to save a few dimes.
 It might be another story, however, if I have to return three videos on which the fine is a dollar a day.
 Better yet, keep track and return those books when you have other errands in the same vicinity.

 Do you bring the same foods for lunch to work from home every day?
 Do you eat at your desk?
 Lunchtime should be break time.
 Whether you exercise or go out for a healthy meal, take a break and improve your health at the same time.
 You will probably find yourself more productive in the afternoon.
 As we are often told, time is money.